Jahnavi-1348/Emotion-Detection/README.md

 # Emotion-Detection
-Emotion classificatino done through various methods including Large Language model fine-tuning
+Emotion Detection Done for a kaggle competition using various models and methods ,such as Large Langugae Model finetuning and Neural Networks to find efficient end results.